-- · The Company will be required to spend \$30 million in direct and indirect development costs, and - Teva will fund all other expenses under the Clinical Development Plan.
+- The Company will be required to spend \$30 million in direct and indirect development costs, and - Teva will fund all other expenses under the Clinical Development Plan.

 The Collaboration Agreement will remain in effect, on a country-by-country basis, until the expiration of the obligation of Teva to pay royalties on sales of the Licensed Product in such country (or earlier termination under its terms).
 After the completion of all three phase 3 clinical trials set forth in the Clinical Development Plan, or upon early termination due to a material adverse change in the Company's patent rights related to custirsen or safety issues or "futility" as defined in the Collaboration Agreement, Teva may terminate the Collaboration Agreement at its sole discretion upon three months' notice if notice is given prior to regulatory approval of a Licensed Product and upon six months' notice if notice is given after such regulatory approval.
 If Teva terminates the Collaboration Agreement for any reasons other than an adverse change in custirsen patent rights, safety issues or "futility" determination as previously described, it will remain responsible for paying for any remaining costs of all three phase 3 clinical trials, except for specified development expenses that are the responsibility of the Company.
-Either party may terminate the Collaboration Agreement for an uncurred material breach by the other party or upon the bankruptcy of either party.
-If the Collaboration Agreement is terminated by the Company for other than an uncurred material breach by Teva, the Company will pay Teva a royalty on sales of Licensed Products.
+Either party may terminate the

+Collaboration Agreement for an uncured material breach by the other party, unless such breach is not curable, in which case the agreement may not be terminated unless the other party fails to use commercially reasonable efforts to prevent a similar subsequent breach.
+Either party also may terminate the Collaboration Agreement upon the bankruptcy of either party.
+If the Collaboration Agreement is terminated by the Company for other than an uncured material breach by Teva, the Company will pay Teva a royalty on sales of Licensed Products.
 The percentage rates of such royalties (which are in the single digits) vary depending on whether termination occurs prior to the first regulatory approval in the United States or a primary European Market or after one of these approvals.
 These royalties would expire on a country-by-country basis on the earlier of ten years after the first commercial sale of a Licensed Product or certain thresholds related to generic competition.